 In relation to the above, the Multilateral Convention might be viewed as a global mechanism for updating bilateral double tax treaties.

 Since the convention's wording was decided in November 2016, 99 jurisdictions have signed it, with more governments indicating their wish to do so.

 The MLI has already begun to have an impact on the bilateral treaties of the 70 countries that have ratified it until February 2022.
 It is likely to have an impact on over 880 treaties signed between those 70 jurisdictions, with an additional 940 treaties whose application will be modified after the MLI is adopted by all Signatories, affecting over 1800 treaties worldwide.

-Cyprus signed the agreement during the first high-level signing ceremony, which was held in Paris in June 2017, demonstrating its commitment to implement the BEPS project recommendations.
+Cyprus signed the agreement during the first high-level signing ceremony, which was held in Paris in June 2017, demonstrating its commitment to implementing the BEPS project recommendations.
 In addition, on the 22nd of January 2020, it published its instrument of ratification in the Official Gazette, which was submitted with the OECD the next day.

 The Republic of Cyprus approved the integration of the actions of the framework for the 'Erosion of the Tax Base and the Shifting of Profits' concerning Action 6 (Prevention of Tax Treaty Abuse) and Action 14 (Mutual Agreement Procedure) by decision of the Council of Ministers dated 5/4/2017 in order to ensure our country's required compliance with the minimum standards.
-Cyprus has stated that it will cover all of its current conventions, with the exception of those where the adoption of minimum standards have already been bilaterally agreed.
+Cyprus has stated that it will cover all of its current conventions, with the exception of those where the adoption of minimum standards has already been bilaterally agreed upon.